 In integrated reporting, materiality is seen through a value creation lens.
 By contrast, financial reporting views the concept in relation to financial position and performance; sustainability reporting does so through the lens of environmental, social and economic impacts.
 With this in mind, the Corporate Reporting Dialogue’s Statement of Common Principles of Materiality notes the challenge of establishing a ‘one size fits all’ quantified definition of materiality.
 The Statement observes that materiality must be evaluated and applied in context; what is material in one context may be immaterial in another.

-The guidance publication Materiality in integrated reporting, issued jointly by the IIRC and the International Federation of Accountants, elaborates.
+The guidance publication Materiality in integrated reporting, issued jointly with the International Federation of Accountants, elaborates.
 Variations in report attributes such as purpose, audience and scope, as shown here, necessarily lead to different materiality assessments (p.
 10-11).

 Per page 3 of the Statement of Common Principles of Materiality of the Corporate Reporting Dialogue, for all forms of reporting: